Promoting British Values in our School

 Tolerance of those of Different Faiths and Beliefs:

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Collective worship and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE, PSHE and P4C.
-The school has a high-profile vocabulary around our core values which remain at the heart of all we do and how we behave so pupils understand their responsibility in respecting others.
+The school has a high-profile vocabulary around our core values which remain at the heart of all we do and so pupils understand their responsibility in respecting others.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 Visitors from different faiths and cultures are invited into our school to share facts, beliefs and rituals with our pupils.

-British Values and our Curriculum
+British Values and our Curriculum:

 In English lessons across the school we study the works of English writers and poets and spend time discussing the impact of their work on British society as a whole as well as at a personal level.